 13. Develop good dressing habits

 Choose maternity bras as they offer excellent support.
 Also prefer buy maternity briefs, and bikinis for extra comfort.

 14. Have safe sex

 You may be too tired, nauseous, and moody.
 But if you feel erotic, you can involve in intercourse, as it will not hurt your baby.
 The amniotic sac, strong uterine muscles, and thickened mucus plug will guard the baby.
-Your doctor might ask you to stay from sex in the first trimester.
+Your doctor might ask you to stay away from sex in the first trimester.